Aranjyothi/Project-2-Book-Store/README.md

 Technologies that I used in, CSS, MongoDB, React, Mangoose,ExpressJS

 ## Instalsation are
-For the **Store Project** some packages that may nedd to be install:
+For the **Store Project** some packages that may need to be install:
 * dotenv
 * express
 * react